Languages of Switzerland: French

 Romandy (Romandie, la Suisse romande, Romandie, Welschland, Welschschweiz, or in some contexts: Westschweiz, (Note: "Welsch" is an old German word for "Foreign" and is the same word the Anglo-Saxons used for the original British inhabitants which today are the Welsh people.)
 Svizzera romanda) is the French-speaking part of Switzerland.
 It covers the area of the cantons of Geneva, Vaud, Neuchâtel, and Jura as well as the French-speaking parts of the cantons of Bern (German-speaking majority), Valais (French-speaking majority), and Fribourg (French-speaking majority).
 1.9 million people (or 24.4% of the Swiss population) live in Romandy.
+In 2020, around 2 million people, or 22.8% of the population, in Switzerland spoke French as their primary language, and 28% of the population used French most often at work.

 Standard Swiss French and the French of France are highly mutually intelligible, though some differences exist.
 For example, like most Francophone Belgians, speakers of Swiss French use septante (seventy) instead of soixante-dix (literally, "sixty ten") and nonante (ninety) instead of "quatre-vingt-dix" ("four twenty ten").
 In the cantons of Vaud, Valais and Fribourg, speakers use huitante (eighty) instead of "quatre-vingts" (four twenties) used in most of the rest of the French-speaking world; the cantons of Geneva, Bern and Jura use "quatre-vingts".
 "Sou" is used throughout Romandy for a 5-centime coin, as is "tune" (or "thune") when referring to a 5-Swiss-franc piece.
 Swiss French also uses "déjeuner, dîner, souper" for breakfast, lunch and dinner instead of "petit-déjeuner, déjeuner, dîner" used in France.

 Historically, the vernacular language used by inhabitants of most parts of Romandy was Franco-Provençal.
 Franco-Provençal (also called Arpitan) is a language sometimes considered to be halfway between the langue d'oïl (the historical language of northern France and ancestor of French) and Occitan (the langue d'oc, spoken in southern France).
 Standard French and Franco-Provençal/Arpitan, linguistically, are distinct and mutual intelligibility is limited.
 Increasingly, Franco-Provençal/Arpitan is used only by members of the older generations.
 In parts of Jura Franc-Comtois dialects are also spoken; these belong to the same Oïl bloc as Standard French.

 The term Romandy does not formally exist in the political system, but is used to distinguish and unify the French-speaking population of Switzerland.
 The television channel Télévision Suisse Romande (TSR) served the Romande community across Switzerland and worldwide through TV5Monde until it was merged with the Radio Suisse Romande (RSR) and renamed RTS (Radio Télévision Suisse) in 2010.